-1. Require special plan review for all proposed solar and wind energy-generating uses.
+1. Develop guidelines and special review for all proposed solar and wind energy-generating uses.

-I-LU-1.4.h.2 Poorly-Regulated Extractive Uses Damage

-Sizeable areas of undeveloped land in the Plan area are subject to potential extractive uses, specifically mining of sand, gravel, and rock, threatening significant adverse impacts to community character and key resources (sightlines, viewsheds, park uses).
+Issue-LU-2.8 Poorly-Regulated Extractive Uses Damage Sizeable areas of undeveloped land in the Plan area are subject to potential extractive uses, specifically mining of sand, gravel, and rock, threatening significant adverse impacts to community character and key resources (sightlines, viewsheds, park uses).

-G-LU-1.4.h.2

-Permit only those new extractive uses that the BSCSG approves, consistent with full CEQA review.
+Goal-LU-2.8 New extractive uses that the BSCSG approves, consistent with full CEQA review.

-P-LU-1.4.h.2

-Require Special Plan review and full CEQA review with the consent of the BSCSG for all future applications for permits for extractive uses in the Plan area.
+Policy-LU-2.8.1 Require Special Plan and full CEQA review and encourage the consent of the BSCSG for all future extractive uses in the Plan area.